-What happens if another thread gets the lock just after the current threads has decremented the semaphore nitems?
+What happens if another thread gets the lock just after the current threads has decremented the semaphore nItems?

-- If the other thread is a producer, it doesn't matter: as soon as get resumes execution, there will be one element in storage to remove. - If the other thread is a consumer, it must have synchronized with the current thread on nItems.down(), and the order of removal of elements from the buffer doesn't matter
+- If the other thread is a producer, it does not matter: as soon as get resumes execution, there will be one element in storage to remove. - If the other thread is a consumer, it must have synchronized with the current thread on nItems.down(), and the order of removal of elements from the buffer Executing down after lock: